gazetransformer/gazetransformer/README.md

 communication in social videos in two stages.
 First, we develop GazeTransformer, an end-to-end module that predicts atomic-level behaviours in a frame.
 Second, we develop a temporal module that predicts event-level behaviours in a video using the inferred atomic-level behaviours.
-Comared to existing methods, GazeTransformer does not require human head and object locations as input.
+Compared to existing methods, GazeTransformer does not require human head and object locations as input.
 Instead, it identifies these locations in a parallel and end-to-end manner.
 In addition, it can infer more atomic-level behaviours that cannot be handled by previous approaches.
 We achieve state-of-the-art performance on both atomic- and event-level prediction on the VACATION+ dataset.